dapr/php-sdk/.github/ISSUE_TEMPLATE/question.md

 ---
+name: Question
-name: Question about: Ask a question about Dapr title: ''
+about: Ask a question about Dapr
+title: ''
-labels: kind/question assignees: ''
+labels: kind/question
+assignees: 'withinboredom'
 ---

 ## Ask your question here